htshame/naming-convention-liquibase-maven-plugin/docs/index.md

 2. Create <b>[exclusions.xml](https://github.com/htshame/naming-convention-liquibase-maven-plugin/blob/main/docs/schema/example/exclusions_example.xml)</b> (or name it differently) file (not mandatory) and provide it in `<pathToExclusionsFile>`.
 3. Provide the path to the directory with Liquibase XML changeLogs in `<changeLogDirectory>`.
 4. Provide `false` in `<shouldFailBuild>` if you want to just see the warnings.
+5. Provide `true` in `<shouldGenerateExclusions>` if you want your exclusions file to be generated automatically.
-5. Put this into your pom.xml:
+6. Put this into your pom.xml:
     ```xml
     <plugin>
         <groupId>io.github.htshame</groupId>